Christo107/MyFilmBlog/README.md

 - #### Search Field
     - I would like to add a search function so that site users can easily find reviews of films they are interested in.

-- #### Actor Reviews
-    - Breakdown of reviews based on specific actors.
-This would show all the reviews on the website that contain a specific actor as part of the cast.

 - #### Social account Registration
     - Register an account with a user's social account for ease of signup and integration.